 The Professional Education Division supports the College of Pharmacy's teaching and learning mission through the coordination of our professional programs, experiential education offerings, and innovative continuing and online learning opportunities.
 We additionally provide services to support student learning and professional development as well as our faculty members’ world-class instruction in pharmaceutical sciences and pharmacy practice.

 The Division is separated into the following units under the leadership of Jeannine Conway, Associate Dean of Professional Education:

 - Pharmaceutical Care Learning Center

 - Office of Assessment & Research

 These units work together to coordinate and develop different aspects of the Doctor of Pharmacy program as well as the College of Pharmacy's continuing and online education, in order to develop world-class leaders in pharmaceutical practice.
-Within the units, the following faculty and staff members provide administrative and operational support to support the division as a whole:

 Teaching, Learning, & Assessment

 The Office of Teaching, Learning, & Assessment (TLA) facilitates all aspects of instruction for the PharmD curriculum.
 This office manages scheduling of courses, rooms, and examinations across both campuses; provides instructional, curricular, and syllabus support; and provides assessment services of learning outcomes at the course-level.

 Pharmacy Learning Collaborative

 The Pharmacy Learning Collaborative (PLC) creates and facilitates innovative, interactive online courses and live learning experiences for undergraduate, graduate, and professional students; practicing professionals; alumni; and health care organizations.
 PLC is dedicated to providing high quality educational opportunities to current and future pharmacists.